 Clinical Dermatology is the specialty of medicine that encompasses the complete range of diseases and conditions of the skin, hair and nails.

 All diseases and medical conditions associated with skin, hair and nails are diagnosed and treated at Dr. Hassan Al-Abdulla Medical Center by our highly skilled and trained medical providers.
-These knowledgeable professionals, from dermatology doctors, plastic surgeons, to Nurse Practitioners, all exceed the standards and qualifications mandated by their profession.
+These knowledgeable professionals, from skin doctors, plastic surgeons, to Nurse Practitioners, all exceed the standards and qualifications mandated by their profession.

 Derma surgery deals with the diagnosis and treatment of medically necessary and cosmetic conditions of the skin, hair, nails, veins, mucous membranes and adjacent tissues by various surgical, reconstructive, cosmetic and non-surgical methods.
-The purpose of dermatologic surgery is to repair and/or improve the function and cosmetic appearance of skin tissue.
+The purpose of skin surgery is to repair and/or improve the function and cosmetic appearance of skin tissue.

 Examples of derma surgery procedures include anti-aging treatments, injectable and implantable soft tissue fillers, botulinum toxin treatments, correction of acne scarring, chemical peeling, tumescent liposuction, vein therapy, hair restoration, laser surgery, skin cancer treatment and reconstructive flaps and grafts.

 A dermatolopathology is a joint subspecialty of dermatology and pathology and to a lesser extent of surgical pathology that focuses on the study of cutaneous diseases at a microscopic and molecular level.
 It also encompasses analyses of the potential causes of skin diseases at a basic level.